SOS Tour: Analysis

 Critics interpreted the trawler's voyage as a metaphor for healing.

 Critics analyzed the nautical motif as metaphors for themes frequent to SZA's music.
 Many of those critics wrote the tour's voyage premise, through props like the submarine and lighthouse, symbolized navigation of one's self to heal from a turbulent past.
 One interpretation of SZA's diving into the ocean was it was a metaphorical diving, or contemplation, into the complex variety of emotions she channeled throughout the set list.
 Another compared it to her willingness to take risks with romances filled with uncertainties.
 The ocean, according to the interpretation, represented the highs and lows of love: "SZA's voyage mirrors the turbulence and good times that can be had in any relationship.
 Throughout the storms and moments of confusion, love always finds its way home.

 Mikael Wood of the Los Angeles Times wrote an analysis of the "Special" performance, done by the lighthouse.
 To contextualize, he wrote the song discusses regrets about a man who failed to appreciate the best, special version of someone.
 In Wood's view, the lighthouse searchlight helps the concert attendee feel seen, reflecting the vulnerable, confessional qualities of "Special" and SZA's works as a whole.
 He said: "She puts all the detailed complexities of a messy personal life, with its betrayals and disappointments and compromises, into a highly focused beam that somehow makes her listeners feel uniquely [acknowledged]."

+Critical reception

+SZA's stage presence across the tour was praised in several reviews.
+Critics wrote that, generally, SZA was successful in exuding high confidence and charisma during performances.
+Some praised her conversational, confessional persona as an effective way to comfort her audience and allow them to resonate with the music.
+Others thought that she was able to capture the right balance of theatrics and intimacy.
+Some also said that SZA had no need for visually bombastic sets because her ability to connect closely with the crowd was enough to impress.
+Exclaims Emilie Hanskanp wrote about the Toronto show: "for all the arena flair and pageantry [...] she delivered the palpable confessional connection that people came for.
+You may pay for the production, but sometimes a mic is all you need."
+Some critics, including Hanskamp, wrote that SZA's ability to convey wildly different emotions within the span of a few songs was evident in her vocal and dance performances.
+Deborah Sengupta Stith (Austin) said in a review for Austin American-Statesman: "her voice was defined by its character.
+Specifically, [she] has a voice that conveys pain in such a way that everyone can feel their own experience reflected back."
+Mikael Wood, reviewing the second Inglewood show for the Los Angeles Times, praised SZA's showcasing of her vulnerability across the concert, through lyrics that were "gloriously frank admission[s] in a night full of them".